thushanth/IEEE_SEMS/README.md

 # About the program

-Smart Indoor Monitoring System project (SIMS project) This is the final script runs on startup and loops infinitely
+Smart Environment Monitoring System (SEMS project) Main.py is the final script runs on startup and loops infinitely

+## Objective

+Client
+Read temperature, humidity and magnetic door sensor status.
+Report to led ring if back door was left open before locking lab.
+Post to status values to dB.

+Broker
+Scripts thereafter can access with appropriate key the data and build specific functions without affect SEMS device.
+(Fragmentation)
+	Script written to deploy on discord for users to type and request door sensor status.
+	Script written to deploy on IEEE Website to post lab status.

 This script depends on the following python modules:
-i. rpi.GPIO (comes with raspi)        for magnetic sensor and indicator lights ii. requests  for REST API ii. time (comes with raspi) for time delays ii. adafruit_DHT for temperature and Humidity sensor
+i. rpi.GPIO (comes with raspi) for magnetic sensor and indicator lights ii. requests  for REST API iii. time (comes with raspi) for time delays iv. hdc_1080 library for temperature and Humidity sensor

-## Handling the concurren
+v. neopixel adafruit library for led ring

+---

 # Hardware Wiring